Henu-ZhangGao/Henu-ZhangGao.github.io/_posts/2023-07-30-application_experience_again.md

 <!--more-->

 So Here it go, I have to apply huawei post again, but is for test.
 Laterly, I will take part in a interview with huawei.
 Bless me!👌

+---

+It's 8.8 when i finish all interviews.
+To sum up, There are four stages you need to prepare: 1.
+Computer-based Test(3 questions: two ,one )